About

 Welcome

-The curse of a nurse is an educated mind often formed by religious and social backgrounds combined with work experiences which enable us to see things from a little different perspective.
+The curse of a nurse is an educated mind, often formed by a combination of religious and social backgrounds, as well as work experiences, which enables us to see things from a slightly different perspective.
 Principles of religion, education, and nursing practice illuminate what is wrong in our society.

 Nursing is a calling to care for the health of all; to share and advance knowledge is a responsibility.
-All that love their vocation and want to nurture those who have a desire to care for the sick and the injured, change health policy, and improve outcomes will find a kindred spirit.
+Those who love their vocation will find a kindred spirit.
+They aim to nurture individuals who wish to care for the sick and injured.
+These individuals also aim to change health policy and improve outcomes.

 Nursing requires a broad understanding of the human condition, including cultures, religions, and history.
 As teachers, we should: